ibexa/documentation-user/docs/content_model.md

 # Content Model

-At the heart of eZ Platform is a repository that stores all Content.
+At the heart of eZ Platform is a repository that stores all content.
-In eZ Platform everything is Content: not just the actual pages that are displayed in the website, but also all media (images, videos, etc.) and User accounts.
+In eZ Platform everything is a Content item: not just the actual pages displayed in the website, but also all media (images, videos, etc.) and User accounts.

 eZ Platform lets you customize and adapt the content model depending on the type of website you create and your needs.